 OK.
-What’s next?
+What next?
 Suddenly this “shortlist” doesn’t look so short after all.
 You’re tight on time, you can’t see them all in one day, and you’re suffering from analysis paralysis.

 The quick answer is...

 We could wrap things up here.
-Seriously, once you’ve done the hard work of thinking through your requirements and picking out some options, the best way to move forward is to get out there, hit the pavement, and try a few offices on for size.
+Seriously, once you’ve done the hard work of thinking through your requirements and picking out some options, the best way to move forward is to get out there, crank open the dressing up box and try a few offices on.

-What “feels right” about an environment is a deeply personal thing; not a science.
+What “feels right” about an environment is a deeply personal thing, rather than a science.
 The only gauge that can tell you for sure how a space feels is when you actually stand inside it.
-Even the location or size of an office takes on a clearer meaning when you experience them first-hand.
+Even the location or size of an office take on a clearer meaning when you experience them in the flesh.

-Once you’ve seen three or four offices, you’ll be able to revisit your shortlist and identify any other options which you now realize could suit you better.
-Maybe you’ll go back to the drawing board and flip your search criteria 180 degrees.
-Or you might even hit the nail on the head the first time...
+Once you’ve seen three or four offices, you’ll be able to revisit your shortlist and identify any other options which you now realise could suit you better.
+Or go back to the drawing board and flip your search criteria 180 degrees.
+Or you might even hit the nail on the head first time...